 About the Akashic Field

 H.P.
-Blavatsky, author of a Victorian masterpiece, introduced the Sanskrit term akasha to the language of theosophy.
+Blavatsky introduced the Sanskrit term akasha to the language of theosophy.
 She described it as a type of life force.
-She also referred to “indestructible tablets of the astral light” that recorded both the past and future of human thought and action.
-But according to the book Handbook of the Theosophical Current by Olav Hammer and Mikael Rothstein, she did not use the term “akashic”.
+She also referred to it as “indestructible tablets of the astral light” that recorded both the past and future of human thought and action.
+But according to the book Handbook of the Theosophical Current by Olav Hammer and Mikael Rothstein, she did not use the term “akashic.”

-Alfred Percy Sinnett, an English author and theosopist, is credited with coining the term akashic record in his book Esoteric Buddhism.
-He wrote of a Buddhist belief in “a permanency of records in the Akasa”.
+Alfred Percy Sinnett, an English author and theosophist, is credited with coining the term akashic record in his book Esoteric Buddhism.
+He wrote of a Buddhist belief in “a permanency of records in the Akasa.”

 The Akashic Field by Ike Fehr